paltze/scenery/README.md

 local scenery = SceneryInit("scene", "path/to/scenes")
 ```

-> :memo: The filename of the file (without the extension) containing scene will be considered the scene key.
+> The filename of the file (without the extension) containing scene will be considered the scene key.

-> :alert: If you file name has periods (.) before the file extension (eg `game.scene.lua`) then only the string before the first period (ie `game` in the above case) will be considered the scene key.
+> If your file name has periods (.) before the file extension (eg `game.scene.lua`) then only the string before the first period (ie `game` in the above case) will be considered the scene key.

 #### Manual Loading